Interview with a Grenada Vet School Student!

 “What are your weaknesses?”
 People are so used to telling why they’re suitable applicants.
 Often many people struggle to notice or admit true weaknesses.
 I’d say be honest!
 It’s a good look when you can acknowledge something that may not be the best about yourself.

 2.79 – Yes!
 It’s possible to get into vet school with a low GPA!

 It’s essential to get familiar with the GRE test layout before taking the exam.

 Did you apply for vet school after or during your Bachelor’s education?

 How many extracurricular activities did you list on your application?

 Not many.
 Honestly, all of the free time I had I spent in the clinic.

 Yes – domestic exotic, large, and small.
 I had thousands of hours of small animal experience with one clinic also treating exotics.
-SGU recommended I obtain about 200 hours of large animal experience before the start of classes so I did this, but technically it was after applying.
-I now recommend getting as much of a variety of experience as possible!
+SGU recommended I obtain about 200 hours of large animal experience before starting classes, so I did this, but technically it was after applying.
+I now recommend getting as much of a variety of experiences as possible!